-The traditional part of Montreal, Canada known as the Old Montreal, offers many of the city’s activities.
-You can take a cruise down the river, walk along European-style streets or dine at one of the many delectable restaurants in the area.
+The traditional part of Montreal, Canada known as Old Montreal, offers many of the city’s activities.
+You can take a cruise down the river, walk along European-style streets or dine at one of the many fine restaurants in the area.
 It is also home to many important museums like the Marguerite Bourgeoys Museum, as well as various art galleries.

-The view of Montreal from Mount Royal is incomparable to any sight.
+The view of Montreal from Mount Royal is incomparable.
 At the top of the mountain you’ll find a magnificent park, it is one of city’s largest green spaces.
 Another breathtaking view is from the tallest inclined tower in the world at the Olympic Stadium, which was built for the 1976 Summer Olympics.
 Facing “The Big O” stadium is the Montreal Botanical Garden with a collection of 22,000 plant species and known as one of the largest and most spectacular botanical gardens in the world.

-Running along the Saint Lawrence River is Montreal’s port; one of the most important in Canada.
+Running along the Saint Lawrence River is Montreal’s port, one of the most important in Canada.
 The Old Port, not to be confused with The Port of Montreal, offers many great activities like jet boating or cruises.
 Jean Drapeau Park is one of the two islands in the Saint Lawrence River where you can find outdoor activities to be enjoyed year-round.
 One of the islands, Saint Helen’s, is home to La Ronde, a Six Flags amusement park.

 Montreal’s cultural life is vibrant from cinemas and theatres to bars and cafes.
 There’s never a dull moment!
 Shopping can also prove to be a vacation must.
 Saint Catherine and Saint Denis Street are both good places with great shops, restaurants or you can find a quaint pub for a night cap.